navgurukul/newton/if-else/if-statement-with-code/if-statement-code-intro.md

 	print "Aur kisi bhi din hum daal roti sabzi khaynege."
 ```

 Observe how we have used if statement inside another if statement.
-The if statement inside will only be checked if the outer if condition is True.
+The if statement inside will only be checked if the outer `if condition` is `True`.